githubcbrc/KGWASMatrix/README.md

 In this command:

 ``$dataDir`` represents the path on your host system where your data is stored that you want to be accessible from within the container.
 ``/project/data`` is the path inside the container where this data will be accessible.
 This corresponds to the expected location where kmer_count will look for FASTQ files.
+This latter option is not practical for HPC scenarios, but in such cases, data transfer is usually unavoidable.